hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 * `db_subnet_group_name` - (Optional) Name of [DB subnet group](/docs/providers/aws/r/db_subnet_group.html).
 DB instance will
 be created in the VPC associated with the DB subnet group.
 If unspecified, will be created in the `default` VPC, or in EC2 Classic, if available.
-When working with read replicas, it needs to be specified only if the source database specifies an instance in another AWS Region.
+When working with read replicas, it should be specified only if the source database specifies an instance in another AWS Region.
 See [DBSubnetGroupName in API action CreateDBInstanceReadReplica](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html) for additional read replica contraints.